material-motion/material-motion/specifications/runtime.md

 ## Transactions

-A runtimes receives intention via **transactions**.
+A runtime receives intention via **transactions**.

-A Transaction's public API should support the following operations:
+A transaction's public API should support the following operations:

 - Associate an Intention with a target.
 - Associate a named Intention with a target.